Scille/parsec-cloud/docs/rfcs/1028-workspace-archiving-in-parsec-v3.md

 > reached, this create a typical pattern where only then the users realized the deletion was a mistake.
 > Hence the need for a convenient way to undo the deletion using the CLI.

+### 4.3 - What is deleted

+Deleting a workspace means removing the following data:

+- Blocks
+- Vlobs
+- Keys bundles

+Certificates are not deleted because Parsec clients need to fetch them in order to determine whether a realm, to which the user has access, is no longer accessible for a legitimate reason (i.e. it has a `RealmArchivingCertificate` with a deletion date in the past).

 ## 5 - CLI commands

 ### 5.1 - Parsec CLI `workspace archive` command